 Commercial & Industrial Measures

 The Evaluation Team selected commercial HVAC as the measure type on which to focus in the commercial and industrial sector.
 We defined this as high efficiency unitary equipment, including both air conditioning equipment and heat pumps.
+While the program tracking data identified the specific equipment (i.e., air conditioning equipment versus heat pumps) for most records, many records were inconclusive and only included a model number or a generic description like “New 5 ton RTU.”
 The table below shows the number of installed units by year.
 UI’s C&I program tracking data went back to 2000, while 2010 was the earliest year for which C&I program tracking data was available for Eversource.